 Few things are more shocking and frightening than being told that your child has been hit by a car.
 While your first need is to get help and comfort your child, even amidst the chaos, there are steps to take to protect your and your child’s rights.

-If someone has acted negligently and injured your child, that person may be held financially accountable for the child’s injuries.
+If someone has acted negligently and your child has been injured, that person may be held financially accountable for the child’s injuries.
 The child, through their parents, has a right to seek compensation for their pain, suffering, and future losses, while the parents seek repayment for medical bills and other costs.

 A child injury lawyer with Morgan, Collins, Yeast & Salyer in Kentucky can help you seek the full compensation your family needs if your child has been hit by a car.
 Our Kentucky Courage attorneys are proud to have helped many injured Kentuckians stand up for themselves.
 Our experienced injury lawyers have recovered more than $300 million in compensation for our clients.
 Contact us today for a free consultation about your legal options.